danidee10/danidee10.github.io/_posts/2016-09-19-flask-by-example-2.markdown

         return self.option.name
 {% endhighlight %}

-To properly use `flask_sqlalchemy`, we have to create a configuration file which tells flask the type of database we're making use of and how to connect it, we can also use our configuration file to store site-wide information (Like the password to our admin account!). we're going to use sqlite as the database for votr because it's lightweight and easy to setup.
+To properly use `flask_sqlalchemy`, we have to create a configuration file which tells flask the type of database we're making use of and how to connect it, we can also use our configuration file to store site-wide information.
+We're going to use sqlite as the database for votr because it's lightweight and easy to setup.

-But seriously never store passwords or sensitive information of any kind in a plain file or unencrypted in your database.
-Never!

 ###### Create a new file `config.py` and include the following